Paris in the 18th century: Workers, servants and the poor

 The indigent, those who were unable to support themselves, were numerous, and largely depended upon religious charity or public assistance to survive such as the philanthropic activities organized by Queen Marie Leczinska (Wife of Louis XV) who from her carriages personally gave money and clothes for the poor on her regular visits to the capital.
 They included the elderly, widows with children, the sick, the handicapped and the injured.
 In 1743, the curate of Saint-Médard in the poor Faubourg Saint-Marcel reported that of the 15,000 to 18,000 people in his parish, some 12,000 needed assistance to survive, even during good economic periods.
 In 1708, in the wealthier Saint-Sulpice parish), there were 13,000 to 14,000 poor who received assistance.
 One historian, Daniel Roche, estimated that in 1700 there were between 150,000 and 200,000 indigent persons in Paris, or about a third of the population.
 The number grew in times of economic hardship.
 This included only those who were officially recognized and assisted by the churches and the city.

-The working class Parisians and the poor were concentrated in the crowded maze of streets in the center of the city, on the Île de la Cité or close to the central market at Les Halles, and in the eastern neighborhood of the Faubourg Saint-Antoine (One of the reasons the nobility slowly moved to the Faubourg Saint-Germain), where thousands of small workshops and the furniture business were located, or on the Left Bank, near the Bièvre River, where the tanners and dyers were located.
-In the years just before the Revolution, these neighborhoods were flooded with thousands unskilled immigrants from the poorer regions of France.
-In 1789, these unemployed and hungry workers became the foot soldiers of the Revolution.
+Working class Parisians and the indigent tended to concentrate in the crowded maze of streets in the center of the city; on the Île de la Cité or close to the central market at Les Halles; in the eastern neighborhood of the Faubourg Saint-Antoine (One of the reasons the nobility slowly moved to the Faubourg Saint-Germain), where thousands of small workshops and the furniture business were located; or on the Left Bank, near the Bièvre River, a district known for its malodorous tanneries and dyers.
+In the years just before the Revolution, these neighborhoods became flooded with thousands of unskilled migrants from the poorer regions of France, further adding to their poverty, filth, unhygienic conditions, and social strain.
+In 1789, it was this underclass of urban unemployed and ill-fed workers that provided the foot soldiers (sans-culottes) of the Revolution.